Vasile Stoica: World War I

 Upon Austria-Hungary's declaration of war on Serbia that led to the outbreak of World War I, Vasile Stoica was a teacher.
 In August–September, Stoica worked as a redactor-answerable at Românul, the leading Romanian language newspaper in Austria-Hungary.
 In October 1914, he choose to leave the Empire to avoid conscription, and headed for Bucharest, in still-neutral Romania.

-He tried to work for Romanian Army, in the new Air Force, but he was rejected.
-He carried on his activity of publicist to the newspapers Adevărul, Universul, Flacăra, Naţionalul.
+He tried to work for the Romanian Army, in the new Air Force, but he was rejected.
+He carried on his activity of publicist to the newspapers Adevărul, Universul, Flacăra, Naționalul.
 Meanwhile, he abnegated his Austro-Hungarian citizenship for the Romanian one.
 At the Congress of Romanians refugees to Romania, in March 1915, Stoica stated that "the desire to be a part of a great and free Romania is not the result of the context".
-The introduction to the book Habsburgii, ungurii şi românii ("The Habsburgs, the Hungarians and Romanians"), dated May 1, written by Vasile Stoica and Ion Rusu Abrudeanu.
+The introduction to the book Habsburgii, ungurii și românii ("The Habsburgs, the Hungarians and Romanians"), dated May 1, written by Vasile Stoica and Ion Rusu Abrudeanu.
 The authors plead for Romanian intervention against Austria-Hungary.
 In August, Stoica lead the Congress of the undergraduates in Galaţi.
-He published another, more radical book, Suferinţele din Ardeal ("Sufferings in Transylvania"), in Bucharest in the summer of 1916.
+He published another, more radical book, Suferințele din Ardeal ("Sufferings in Transylvania"), in Bucharest in the summer of 1916.
 The young author’s book is a "declaration of war" against Austria-Hungary.
 In June, an Austro-Hungarian Army court-martial in Cluj sentenced him to death in absentia.

 At the end of August 1916, the Romanian government, impressed by the early success of the Brusilov Offensive, declared war on Germany and Austria-Hungary.
 King Ferdinand’s Proclamation to the Army, drafted by Stoica along with the proclamation for the Romanian public opinion, read: